CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.software_package_v1.rst

 XCCDF
 '''''

-For ``linux.software_package_v1`` artifacts, the xccdf:check looks like this.
+For ``linux.software_package_v1 existence_test`` artifacts, the xccdf:check looks like this.
 There is no Value element in the XCCDF for this Artifact.

 ::